 receiving a message in a web-based application: a web-based application can use a “EventHandler onmessage” event handler to receive and handle messages from the application server

-Device DiscoveryAll devices implementing Web Binding of OpenCMAPI v1.1 SHALL register the name “cmapi.device” on its local network.
-Thus those devices SHALL be discovered by innate DNS resolution of http://cmapi.device.

 CMAPI-1 Binding

 CMAPI-1 defines normal function calls, which is normally synchronous in native API.
 The native application makes a function call and waits until the function finishes the communication with the application server and returns the result.

 However, in WebSocket API Binding, because of the asynchrony nature of WebSocket interface and the asynchronous way for a web-based application to handle sending a message and receiving a message, CMAPI-1 functions are all modelled as asynchronous function calls.
 It means that all function calls are effectively the same as “_Async()” calls in semantics.
 The binding details are as follows: